gpsuscodewith/gpsuscodewith.github.io/content/team-agreements/_index.md

 weight: 1
 hide_summary: true
 description: >
-  Learn more about unit, integration, system, and E2E Testing.
+  Learn more about the working agreements that describe what our expectations and principles are.
 ---